llafuente/unity-platformer/readme.md

 * Attack melee

 ## Whishlist
-* N-jump (double jump) with different heights
+* N-jump (double/triple/n jump) with different heights
 * Dash
 * Rope
 * Ledge

-## Caveats / FAQ
+## Caveats

-This list is not necessary limitations, also contains things you should know about how to do advanced things
+### Jump: hang time

-* If you want hanging in max Jump (like Peach in Mario Bross) with a little up/down movement, like the original, you have to do it in animation.
+If you want hanging in max Jump (like Peach in Mario Bross) with a little up/down movement, like the original, you have to do it in your animation.

-  You can't do it in the Character/Action, otherwise Falling state will be set, and you will have a hard time Animating.
+It can't be done at CharacterActionJump, because Falling state will be set, when moving down and it will be impossible to animate.

-* If you want a double jump, do not increase graceJumpTime, because this not only affect jump + jump. it affect the time that the player can jump after leave the ground.

-atm: write your extend CharacterActionJump
+### Jump: grace jump time

+Could be unexpected to see a double-jump just by increasing graceJumpTime.
+This value should be low enough: 0.2f

 # Usage

 It's recommended to use the same project configuration (Tags/Layers).
-If you need more gives some space for my future additions.

-`Setup` prefab allow you to configure most of the project.
+But it's not necessary, `Setup` prefab allow you to configure most of the project properties.
 Drop it a try it.
-So it's not completely necessary.

 Then you can drop `Basic Player` and start working.
 There are many test scenes to see how things are built.

+Most of the components are very reusable-chainable.
+The best example is IA, that it's implemented as a fake Input for a normal Character.

 # Manual Editable